xclud/flutter_map/README.md

 [Web Demo](https://xclud.github.io/flutter_map/)

+The source code of the demo app is available in the `./example` project.

 ## Contributing

 I welcome contributions in all forms.
 One lightweight way you can contribute is to [tell me that you're using Map](https://github.com/xclud/flutter_map/discussions/41), which will give me warm fuzzy feelings 🤩.